gtzjh/mymodels/wiki/home.md

 - Due to the developer's limited personal capabilities and time constraints, the project may inevitably have shortcomings.
 We sincerely welcome fellow professionals to provide critiques and suggestions for improvement.

+- Note that explanations may not always be meaningful for real-world tasks, especially after data engineering.
+Users are solely responsible for validating the appropriateness of explanation methods for their specific use cases.

 - The project is not suitable for time-series tasks.

-- The project is not supported for GPU acceleratation currently.

-- The hyperparameters shown in `models.py` are only for demonstration purposes.
+- The hyperparameters shown in `models_configs.yml` are only for demonstration purposes.
 Users should try different hyperparameters in their actual applications to ensure the robustness of their results.

 - The `random_state` is set to `0` for demonstration purposes only.
 Users should try different `random_state` in their actual applications to ensure the robustness of their results.

-- The explanation in this project is currently based on [SHAP](https://shap.readthedocs.io/en/latest/index.html) and PDP (Partial Dependence Plot), Other explanation methods are under developing.
+- The explanation in this project is currently based on [SHAP](https://shap.readthedocs.io/en/latest/index.html).
+Other explanation methods are under supporting.

-- Note that explanations may not always be meaningful for real-world tasks, especially after data engineering.
-Users are solely responsible for validating the appropriateness of explanation methods for their specific use cases.

-- The Partial Dependence Plot (PDP) is not supported for classification tasks currently.

-- The Partial Dependence Plot (PDP) is not supported for categorical features currently.